nicofierrov/ssr-geojson-converte/PRD.md

 - **Success criteria**: Edits persist and correctly update the generated GeoJSON with new coordinates

 ## Edge Case Handling
-- **Estructura No Detectada**: Display warning if expected sections (map/tables) not found, allow manual section marking
+- **Página Sin Coordenadas**: If AI cannot find coordinates on a page, log it but continue processing other pages
-- **Errores de OCR**: Highlight low-confidence table cells, allow manual correction
+- **PDF Muy Grande**: Limit analysis to first 10 pages to prevent excessive processing time
-- **Coordenadas Fuera de Rango**: Validate UTM coordinates are within Zone 18S bounds, flag outliers
+- **Conversión a Imagen Falla**: Show clear error if browser cannot render PDF pages, suggest alternative approach
-- **Tablas Incompletas**: Show which vertices/tanks are missing coordinates, offer to skip or manually add
+- **Respuesta IA Inválida**: If AI returns malformed JSON, log error but continue with other pages
-- **Sistemas de Coordenadas Mixtos**: Detect if some coordinates appear to be in different format, warn user
+- **Coordenadas Duplicadas**: De-duplicate coordinates found across multiple pages
-- **PDFs de Baja Calidad**: Show OCR confidence scores, suggest manual review of all extracted values
+- **Confianza Baja en Múltiples Páginas**: Warn user if average confidence across all pages is below threshold
-- **Polígonos No Cerrados**: Auto-close polygon if first and last vertices don't match, notify user
+- **Timeout de IA**: Set reasonable timeout for each AI call, skip page if it takes too long

 ## Design Direction
-The design should feel technical and purpose-built for GIS professionals working with Chilean water service documentation.
-It should evoke precision and trust while guiding users through a complex multi-step extraction process.
-A structured, workflow-oriented interface with clear progress indicators serves the data transformation purpose.
+The design should feel methodical and trustworthy for GIS professionals working with Chilean water service documentation.
+It should emphasize the thoroughness of the slow analysis approach while keeping users engaged through detailed progress feedback.
+A calm, process-oriented interface with clear phase indicators serves the multi-minute processing workflow.

 ## Color Selection
 Analogous (adjacent colors on the color wheel) - Using a blue-to-teal technical palette that evokes water, maps, and GIS applications, with orange accents for validation and comparison states.